RenjieWei/Sentiment-Analysis-for-IMDB-Movie-Reviews/README.md

 # Sentiment-Analysis-for-IMDB-Movie-Reviews
-Deep Learning application within the field of Natural Language Processing (NLP) in PyTorch
+Deep Learning application within the field of Natural Language Processing (NLP) in PyTorch.

 ## 1.Introduction
+Sentiment analysis is contextual mining of text which identifies and extracts subjective information in source material, and helping a business to understand the social sentiment of their brand, product or service while monitoring online conversations.

 This project aims to train models to detect the sentiment of written text.
 More specifically, it will try to feed a movie review into a model and have it predict whether it is a positive or negative movie review.
 The projects starts off with how to preprocess the dataset into a more appropriate format followed by three main parts.
 + Part 1 deals with training basic Bag of Words models.